unopolicinglab/website/content/authors/huff/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Faculty
 ---

 Dr. Huff’s research revolves around evaluating police programs and policies in order to improve police effectiveness and the equitable administration of justice.
-She has partnered on several research projects with police agencies across the U.S., including randomized-controlled trials of body-worn cameras, an intelligence approach to gun violence, and violence reduction strategies.
-Her research has been funded through sources including the Centers for Disease Control and Prevention and the Bureau of Justice Assistance and has been published in outlets such as the *Journal of Experimental Criminology*, *Police Quarterly*, and *Crime & Delinquency*.
-She earned her PhD in criminology and criminal justice from Arizona State University in 2020.
+She is an [NIJ LEADS Academic](https://nij.ojp.gov/funding/leads-scholar-biographies) committed to partnering with agencies to better understand what works in policing and how to achieve fair and equitable policing outcomes for civilians of diverse backgrounds.
+She has collaborated on several research projects with police agencies across the U.S., including randomized-controlled trials of body-worn cameras, violence reduction strategies, and intelligence approaches to gun crime.
+Her research has been funded through sources including the Centers for Disease Control and Prevention, Department of Homeland Security, and the Bureau of Justice Assistance.
+Her work has been published in outlets such as the *Journal of Experimental Criminology*, *Police Quarterly*, and *Crime & Delinquency*.